 Pooper System for your Back Yard: Clean poop up daily at a minimum.
-Example a pooper scooper and a mini sealed trash bucket with a trash bag inside or a bucket with a lid with a bag inside, that you can dump once a week with your trash pick up.
+Example a pooper scooper and a sealed bucket with a trash bag inside (I use a 40 pound cat litter bucket and lid as it seals, with a trash bag inside) that can dump once a week with your trash pick up.